Michael Page: Boxing career

 On 12 July 2017, it was announced that Page signed a three-year, fifteen-fight contract with Hayemaker Ringstar, a promotional joint venture of David Haye and Richard Schaefer.
 Page began training under the tutelage of Ismael Salas at Hayemaker HQ on 27 July 2017, alongside Joe Joyce, Qais Ashfaq, and Willy Hutchinson.
 While he still trains at London Shootfighters, he spends four days a week training at Hayemaker HQ.
 Page compared the transition from MMA to boxing to a "sprinter turning into a long distance runner."
 He did commentary for Floyd Mayweather Jr. vs. Conor McGregor in Las Vegas with Mike Costello and Steve Bunce on BBC Radio 5 Live.

 Page made his boxing debut on 20 October 2017 at Hayemaker Ringstar Fight Night against Jonathan Castaño as the co-main event.
 He won via technical knockout in the third round.
 He was supposed to debut on the undercard of Haye vs. Bellew but was still negotiating with Bellator at the time.

 Page wanted to fight at Hayemaker Ringstar Fight Night 2 on 16 February 2018 but Bellator wanted an MMA fight scheduled before allowing him to commit to another boxing fight.

 He was expected to fight on the undercard of Haye vs. Bellew II but Bellator prevented him from competing due to its proximity to Bellator 200.

 Page fought at Hayemaker Ringstar Fight Night 3 against Michal Ciach on 15 June 2018.
 He won by knockout in the second round.

 Bare-knuckle boxing

 In June 2022, it was announced that Page would make his bare-knuckle boxing debut for Bare Knuckle Fighting Championship.
-He fought Ultimate Fighting Championship veteran Mike Perry on 20 August 2022 in the main event at Bare Knuckle Fighting Championship 27: London.
+He fought Ultimate Fighting Championship veteran Mike Perry on 20 August 2022 in the main event at BKFC 27.
 Page lost by majority decision after the sixth round after the bout was declared a split draw decision following the first five rounds.